astanabe/eDNAmanual/metabarcodinganalysiswithClaident.en.md

 12_community/sample_species_matrix_fishes_concentration.tsv
 ```

-Note that when `--fuseotu` is enabled, OTUs are merged based only on taxon names, so even with `--targetrank=species`, species named “`unidentified HigherTaxonName`” will exist, and multiple species may be merged into these.
+Note that when `--fuseotu` is enabled, OTUs are merged based only on taxon names, so even with `--targetrank=species`, species named “`unidentified [Higher Taxon Name]`” will exist, and multiple species may be merged into these.
-This is because OTUs that could not be identified at low taxonomic ranks were assigned as “`unidentified HigherTaxonName`” by `clfillassign`.
+This is because OTUs that could not be identified at low taxonomic ranks were assigned as “`unidentified [Higher Taxon Name]`” by `clfillassign`.
 Therefore, this results in species composition tables that include OTUs where multiple species are incorrectly merged.
 While such species composition tables can be used for plotting, for statistical analysis, use OTU composition tables with ASVs or OTUs clustered based on sequence similarity as units.